Skip to content

 ldev portal inventory page --url /home --json

-After pulling a new version of ldev, refresh skills and rules in the project:
+After pulling a new version of ldev, refresh skills and rules:

 bash